Let's Talk Weeds

 Since March 2021, we have:

-- Stopped the use of chemical herbicides in cemeteries
+• Stopped the use of chemical herbicides in in the soft landscape areas of cemeteries

 During 2022 we carried out further trials to help us understand the impact of alternative weed control options in different environments.
 Weather conditions last year meant that the pilots did not give us clear results to shape recommendations going forward.

-As a result, we are carrying out further targeted trials starting in April 2023 and continuing until beginning of October 2023.
-This will provide us with clear evidence to review and consider options, cost and resource implications for each method tested.
+As a result, we carried out further targeted trials starting in April 2023 and continuing until beginning of October 2023.
+This provided us with clear evidence to review and consider options, cost and resource implications for each method tested.

-To carry out this targeted trial we will be testing different methods of weed control in different streets in an area, to allow us to understand the impacts.
-These locations have been chosen to give a spread across the city in different conditions.
+To carry out this targeted trial we tested different methods of weed control in different streets in an area, to allow us to understand the impacts.
+These locations were chosen to give a spread across the city in different conditions.

 Let's Talk Weeds feedback form